 - U-M owned property takes up 9.4 percent of the land within the City of Ann Arbor.
 For comparison, Ann Arbor parks and open spaces comprise 11.6 percent of the city.

-- U-M paid Ann Arbor just under $12 million for water and sewer service in 2018.
+- U-M paid Ann Arbor just over $13 million for water and sewer service in 2019.

 - The University has its own Police Department and the City of Ann Arbor receives about $1 million a year from the State of Michigan to assist in providing fire protection services.
 Additionally, Fire Station #5 serving northeast Ann Arbor is located on campus and provided by the University rent and maintenance free.